Skip to main content

 • Vulnerabilities — list, search, and manage security findings, including remediation and patch metadata when available

-• SCA — list dependency vulnerabilities with severity, reachability data, and patch status metadata when a remediation exists
+• SCA — list dependency vulnerabilities with severity, reachability data, and patch status metadata when a remediation exists.
+You can filter SCA alerts and vulnerabilities to only those associated with applications exposed by Wiz

 • Reports — generate security reports in DOCX, CSV, SARIF, or SBOM format